KronsyC-old/KronsyC/README.md

 ### Student, Programmer

-#### I love programming, especially when it comes to distributed, highly available systems, backend bae UwU
+#### I love programming, especially when it comes to distributed, highly available systems.
+The backend is my speciality, but I can do a little bit of frontend too.